Nicotine Relapse: Why Quitting Smoking Is Not Easy?

 - The rate of smoking relapse drops to less than 1% after ten years of abstinence.
 Between 2 to 6 years after abstinence, the rate is almost 4%.

-- If you do not smoke for two years, your chances of not having a smoking relapse for the rest of your life surges to 80%.
+- If one does not smoke for two years, the chances of not having a smoking relapse for the rest of the life surges to 80%.

-If you are failing to quit smoking completely, do not feel bad.
+If a person is failing to quit smoking completely, do not feel bad.
 Remember what Mark Twain once said about smoking relapse.

 “Giving up smoking is the easiest thing in the world.
 I know because I’ve done it thousands of times.”

-Here are some tips that may help you prevent Nicotine relapse.
+Here are some tips that may help one prevent Nicotine relapse.

-- Stay motivated: One or even a hundred failures should not hold you back.
-Do not lose the sight of your goal.
+- Stay motivated: One or even a hundred failures should not hold ont back.
+Do not lose the sight of the goal.
 The benefits of quitting are definitely worth these failures.

-- Avoid the situations or environment that may provoke you to smoke.
+- Avoid the situations or environment that may provoke an individual to smoke.

 - Indulge in some pleasurable activity.
-Distraction is key to making your urges less powerful.
-Think of playing some sports, joining a gym or dancing to your favorite music.
+Distraction is key to making the urges less powerful.
+Think of playing some sports, joining a gym or dancing to a favorite music.

 Want To Know More?

 Talk to the experts to know more about Nicotine relapse.
-If you or anyone you love has an addiction, you should talk to an addiction counselor.
+If anyone has an addiction, they should talk to an addiction counselor.
 They can teach ways to deal with the cravings, prevent relapses.
 Finally, the addict will be on their way to a full recovery.